No products in the cart.

 Like the Thanksgiving and Christmas cactus, the spring cactus is a high-maintenance feeder.
 You can provide your plant with a regular feed two months after you remove the spent flowers and it finishes blooming.
 A balanced liquid houseplant fertilizer like a 10-10-10 given once a month is ideal until the next blooming phase.

 You can then amend the soil using compost or organic fertilizers yearly.

 Repotting and Pruning

 The best container for the Easter cactus is clay pots.
-The clay structure helps with the aeration and gives added drainage.
+The clay helps with the aeration and gives added drainage.
 The best time to transplant your cactus is in spring or right after the blooming cycle completes.

 There is no need to prune your houseplant, but it does help with reblooming.
-The best time to trim your Easter cactus is after it flowers during spring and still actively growing.
+The best time to trim your Easter cactus is after it flowers during spring and is still actively growing.
 We recommend focusing on the top leaf pad above the stem at the joint.

 You can use your fingers or a sterilized garden scissor to give an even break.
 The pruning also helps encourage new growth to grow into a bushy plant.